 - Engaging the public early, including low-income communities and communities of color, in shaping the new transportation expenditure plan.

 As part of our Racial Equity Action Plan, we are using the Racial Equity Toolkit (created by the Government Alliance on Race & Equity) to operationalize equity throughout all aspects of this process.
-We are applying the equity lens provided by the toolkit, and will be making recommendations for both the Expenditure Plan development process and the Expenditure Plan itself.
+Our Equity Assessment Report is a product of this work, and includes research on transportation disparities and recommendations to help address those disparities in the expenditure plan development process and in the New Expenditure Plan programs and policies.

-The new expenditure plan effort will receive guidance from an Expenditure Plan Advisory Committee composed of neighborhood, business, advocacy, and community representatives.
-The committee, which is expected to meet this summer through the end of 2021, will have public meetings.
-The public will have the opportunity to attend and provide feedback at these meetings.
+The new expenditure plan effort received guidance from a Transportation Expenditure Plan Advisory Committee composed of neighborhood, business, advocacy, and community representatives.